Asymptomatic Community Testing for people without Covid-19 symptoms

 To understand what the result means for you, please visit the following link: Test results for coronavirus.

 If you test positive, you will need to self-isolate for the next 10 days.
 You'll be contacted by NHS Test and Trace.
-If you are fully vaccinated or aged under 18 years and 6 months you will not be required to self-isolate if you are a contact of someone who has tested positive for COVID-19.

 If you need financial or practical help to self-isolate and you don't have family or friends to support you, our staff on-site can advise you, or contact our Coronavirus Community Support Hub.